Waterfalls and Covered Bridges in the Western White Mountains

 Jack O Lantern Bridge – Jack O Lantern Resort, Woodstock

 Hand-built by Milton Graton, who was nicknamed “the Last of the Covered Bridge Builders,” in 1986.
-The 76-foot Town lattice truss bridge spans the length of a small pond at the Jack O Lantern Resort in Woodstock.
+The 76-foot Town lattice truss bridge spans the length of a small pond at The Jack Golf Course in Woodstock.
 The bridge is open to foot and golf cart traffic.

 Flume Covered Bridge – Route 3, Lincoln